PoisotLab/ms_network_prediction/manuscript.md

 However, we later found trait data.
 This emphasizes the need for open data to make the prediction of species interaction networks.

+# A Roadmap Toward Predicting Species Interaction Networks

+Here we present a conceptual
+roadmap (@fig:conceptual) which we envisage to be the path toward improving our prediction of species interaction networks, and developing spatially explicit models of network structure.
+We discuss the challenges and opportunities going forward for this research agenda.

+![A conceptual roadmap highlighting key areas for the prediction of ecological networks.
+Starting with the input of data from multiple sources, followed by a modelling framework for ecological networks and the landscape, which are then ultimately combined to allow for the prediction of spatially explicit networks.](figures/concept_v6.png){#fig:conceptual}

 ## Challenges: the many constraints on prediction

 ### Ecological network data are scarce and hard to obtain